gvitorguimaraes/gvitorguimaraes/README.md

 <h2>Hey! 🇧🇷</h2>

-<h4>I'm Gabriel Vitor and here you will find my weird inventions, scripts with no context and, of course, my projects. 🥸</h4>
+<h4>I'm Gabriel Vitor and here you will find my weird inventions, scripts with no context, and of course, my personal projects. 🥸</h4>

   ##
 <div>